jaewoongjoo/jaewoongjoo.github.io/index.md

 Hello, I am a Ph.D student in Department of Statistics.

-This blog is for reviews of some Ph.D core courses for the future.
+This blog is for reviews of some Ph.D core courses.

 Contents are below